rspec/rspec.github.io/source/blog/2020-03-24-rspec-rails-4-0-has-been-released.md

 lockstep with supported versions of Rails.

-This means that we no longer support versions of Ruby below 2.2 in line with the supported Ruby versions of Rails 5.
+This means that we no longer support versions of Ruby below 2.2 in line with the versions of Ruby supported by Rails 5.

-We have restricted the version of Rails for this version to 4.2 to allows a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.
+We have restricted the version of Rails for this version to 4.2 to allows a "soft support" for Rails 4.2 during this interim period but we strongly urge you to upgrade Rails to use 4.0.0.

 ### Removed version lock with RSpec gems

-The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new major Rails release, keeping in lockstep with their supported major versions.
+The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new Rails release, keeping in lockstep with their supported major versions.

 ### Improved JRuby support